 Warm, humid air, caused by running hot water for baths and showers, is a perfect environment for mold, mildew, and microorganism growth.
 Things like wallboard, wall paint, and trim, and even your door aren’t even safe.
 That’s why it is so important to get a good quality fan to protect your investment and your family.

-Counter Material and Vanity
+Step 4.
+Counter Material

 When planning out a vanity it is important to take into consideration the homeowners’ needs.
 Will they be storing towels, medicine, makeup, and or cleaning products?
 At the end of the day whatever you want to store in your vanity should be taken into consideration when planning out how big the vanity should be and how the storage compartments should be structured.